husam79/notes-and-recipes/docker.md

 ```
 - Running a container from the pulled image:
 ```
-docker run -d -t --name running-python -v ~/selected-volume:/usr/src/app python
+docker run -d -t -p 8000:8000 --name running-python -v ~/selected-volume:/usr/src/app python
 ```
-In the previous command, I named the running container "running-python", and mount the directory "/usr/src/app" (from the running container) on "~/selected-volume" (from the host machine)
+In the previous command, I named the running container "running-python", and mounted the directory "/usr/src/app" (from the running container) on "~/selected-volume" (from the host machine)

 - From the docker desktop app, you can click the running container, and then go to the terminal tab to execute commands interactively.